microsoft/bedrock/cluster/common/velero/README.md

 2. Once Velero is installed.
 The bash script sleeps for at least the backup sync interval (1m) so that the Velero backup resource objects are synchronized from the storage provider.
 The bash script will attempt to describe the backup using the backup name provided to verify it's existence.
 3. If no error is returned, the bash script will create a Velero Restore object with a name from the provided backup.
 4. If `velero_install` is set to `true` (which is the default), the bash script will apply an updated Deployment Resource that removes the --restore-only flag.
 5. If the `velero_delete_pod` or `velero_uninstall` terraform variables are set to `true`, the bash script will either remove the Velero pod or uninstall Velero completely.
-See the section below on why you may want to do one of these things.
+See the section below on why you may want to do one of these things (e.g. Velero is present in the backup).

-For a Cluster Migration scenario where:

-* You are using Azure.
-* You are using Bedrock's Terraform scripts.
-* Velero was previously installed in the cluster and is available in the backup.

 You must have the following Terraform variables set: